 Carlo also makes music.
 He keeps it on the servers of friends.
 If you invite him for a paper presentation, make sure to also give him a slot for a DJ set at the after party. ;-)

-Carlo von lynX is an expert on harmonic analysis, that is the comprehension of the psycho-emotional effects of chord progressions, to put it in slightly simpler words.
-It's a technique hardly any musician has ever heard of and even school teachers barely know about.
+He's also into harmonic analysis, that is the comprehension of the psycho-emotional effects of chord progressions, to put it in slightly simpler words.
+It's a technique barely considered by most musicians.

 Even Wikipedia has no page on this topic.
 You can look at some examples of harmony analysis at El Sapo Sabio.
 It is usually applied to Jazz.
 Carlo likes to do this kind of analysis on pop music, since the Beatles, the 70's and 80's provided for a lot of interesting material, but in recent years commercial pop music has become so plain, there's hardly anything worth analysing.

 In the 2000s, Carlo has been producing dance music and deejaying in the Berlin electro, techno and disco underground.
 He found out, when it comes to making people dance, completely different metrics apply.
 But again, he found predictable rules of thumb that determine if a production is likely to fill the dancefloor or not, and he developed the skills to sense the mood of the audience and develop the dramaturgy of track selection.

 "But ultimately," lynX says, "in music you can never replace creativity and a sense of good taste.
 Analysis only helps you understand why something works and something else doesn't."